emacsway/emacsway.github.io/_sources/en/django-framework.txt

 Cache invalidation
 ------------------

-Django ORM implements the `ActiveRecord`_ pattern, which forces us to explicitly call `Model.save() <https://docs.djangoproject.com/en/1.11/ref/models/instances/#django.db.models.Model.save>`_ method.
+Django Model implements the `ActiveRecord`_ pattern, which forces us to explicitly call `Model.save() <https://docs.djangoproject.com/en/1.11/ref/models/instances/#django.db.models.Model.save>`_ method.
 The problem is that the `post_save <https://docs.djangoproject.com/en/1.11/ref/signals/#post-save>`_ and `pre_delete <https://docs.djangoproject.com/en/1.11/ref/signals/#pre-delete>`_ signals are often used by developers to invalidate the cache.
 This is not quite the right way, since Django ORM does not use the `Unit of Work`_ pattern, and the time between saving and committing the transaction is sufficient to parallel thread could recreate the cache with outdated data.